SeismicData/ASDF_definition/provenance.rst

 Goal of the Seismological Provenance Description
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-We here do not aim for full reproducibility as too many variables affect the final result.
-Effects we do not aim to capture are for example floating point math difference on different machines and compilers, errors in CPU operations, and the similar hard to describe effects.
+Our goal here is not full reproducibility as too many variables affect the final result.
+Effects we do not aim to capture are for example floating point math difference on different machines and compilers, errors in CPU operations, and similar, hard to describe effects.

+What we strive for with our provenance description is simple:

-**Somebody looking at data described by our provenance information should be able to tell what steps where taken to generate this particular piece of data in a qualitative fashion.**
+**A scientists looking at data described by our provenance information should be able to tell what steps where taken to generate this particular piece of data.**

 SEIS PROV